The best up-and coming travel destinations of 2020

 5. Prague, Czechia

-Stay a while; there’s far more to see than the pedestrian-slogged city center.
+Stay a while; there’s far more to see than the pedestrian-slogged city centre.

 “I lived in Prague in the mid/late ‘90s for three years and I’ve returned (mostly on assignment) nearly every year since, so I’ve been able to monitor how this Mitteleuropa metropolis has evolved.
 I was just back in October and I was delighted to see a small handful of really great restaurants serving very well-executed Central European fare.
-Best of all, they’re all scattered outside of the tourist-crammed historical center, so it’s mostly locals and expats frequenting these places.
-A few favorites are U Mateje and Vyčep..” — David Farley
+Best of all, they’re all scattered outside of the tourist-crammed historical centre, so it’s mostly locals and ex-pats frequenting these places.
+A few favourites are U Mateje and Vyčep..” — David Farley

 6. Chile and Argentina, South America

 In December 2020, a total solar eclipse will cloak some of the countries’ most spectacular landscapes in complete darkness.

 “It might only last for a few fleeting moments, but when a total solar eclipse blankets parts of Chile and Argentina in complete darkness on December 14, it’s sure to be a stunning and dramatic event.
 For the best viewing, make your base in Villarrica or Pucón, in Chile’s volcanic Lake District, which is located roughly 500 miles south of Santiago.
 It offers plenty of options for biking, hiking, and rafting.
 Some tour companies are offering eclipse-specific itineraries, like Intrepid’s eight-day Argentina trip led by the astronomer Dr. John Mason.” — Lindsay Lambert Day